camunda/feel-scala/README.md

 ## What is FEEL?

-FEEL is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the OMG.
+FEEL (Friendly Enough Expression Language) is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the OMG.
 It is designed to write expressions for decision tables and literal expressions in a simple way what can easily understand by business professionals and developers.

 ## How to use it?